Fentanyl Abuse Statistics

 Fentanyl is a synthetic opioid, meaning it is not derived from the opium poppy plant.
 Instead, fentanyl and other synthetic opioids, such as methadone, are made entirely in laboratories.

-• Prescription fentanyl has been available since 1968.
+• Prescription fentanyl has been medically available since 1968.

-• Fentanyl has been prescribed to treat children as young as 2 years old.
+• Fentanyl patches have been prescribed to treat children as young as 2 years old.

-• Illegal manufacture and distribution of fentanyl began no later than 1979.
+• Illegal manufacture and distribution of fentanyl began in the United States in the 1970s.

 • Many analogs are available, all classified under the umbrella term “fentanyls”.